Dancing Queen: Legacy

 In September 2016, The Guardian ran an article by Tim Jonze entitled "Why Abba's Dancing Queen is the best pop song ever".
 Jonze writes: "Dancing Queen is beautifully produced: catchy and euphoric, the perfect backdrop for a song that encapsulates the carefree bliss of youth".
 Several artists are cited as being influenced by the song, including Elvis Costello ("Oliver's Army"), MGMT ("Time to Pretend") and Chris Stein of Blondie ("Dreaming").

 In 1993, Hong Kong singer Angela Pang covered this song in the Cantonese language.
 The British online music industry magazine NME placed "Dancing Queen" at number 27 in its 2018 listing of the top 100 songs of the 70s, reviewer Rebecca Schiller calling it "one of the greatest pop songs ever."
 In 2022, "Dancing Queen" received a BMI Million-Air award, having been played 6 million times on radio in the United States.
 Two years later, it was inducted into the Library of Congress's National Recording Registry along with all the other songs in Arrival.
 In October 2024, during the "Heavenly Harmony in Concert", singer Julie Anne San Jose held a concert featuring this song and other secular songs at the altar of the Nuestra Señora del Pilar Shrine and Parish in Mamburao, Occidental Mindoro.
 She, Parish Priest Fr.
 Carlito Meim Dimaano, and Sparkle GMA Artist Center then issued an apology.
 In 2025, Billboard ranked "Dancing Queen" number 76 in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".
+In 2026, Collider ranked "Dancing Queen" number four on its list of the greatest number-one songs in the history of the Billboard Hot 100.